0x20/hackerspace-blueprint/order/roles.md

 # Non-members

 Non-members are also an important part of the space.
 They can contribute to the hacker environment and they can be potential members.
-However, non-members have less priviliges than members.
+However, non-members have less privileges than members.

  - Non-members are only allowed in the space when they are in company of a member.
 That member is responsible for the actions of the non-member.
  - Non-members have to follow the Pact.
 A non-member is not allowed to challenge a decision made by the group.
 Does the non-member disagree with a decision made by the group, then he/she should become a member and bring the topic forward on a meeting.